kfrst/Portfolio-Web/README.md

 This portfolio is made with React JS and Tailwindcss and i18next (for localization).
 In this Portfolio you can see a part of my resume and the projects that i've made.
 All of the features that this portfolio has (modal, image slider, etc) is made from scratch (without additional dependencies)

 ### Deployed Portfolio

-Here "" you can go and review my portfolio
+[Here](https://kevinfravega-portfolio.vercel.app/) you can go and review my portfolio

 ### Technologies